What Is Rhythm In Music?

 Whenever a piece of sheet music begins, you can notice the numbers that look like fractions.
 They are the time signatures that let you know how to divide the beats between each bar line.

-In a time signature, the top number tells you how many beats are in a single measure.
+In a musical time signature, the top number tells you how many beats are in a single measure.
 The bottom number provides information on what type of notes those beats are.
-For example, in a 4/4 time signature, there are four beats in a measure, and the type of note those beats belong to is the quarter note.

 So the rhythmic pattern will be like this: 1-2-3-4, rest, 1-2-3-4, 1-2-3-4.

-How Can I Learn Rhythm?
+How Can I Learn Musical Rhythm?

 The simple way to learn the basics of rhythm is through tapping and counting the beats.
 You can use your foot to tap a steady beat and sing different note durations against the beat.

-For example, you can start with the basic four beats rhythm, for which you can tap four beats over and over with your foot and make the beat of 1 the hardest:1-2-3-4,1-2-3-4, 1-2-3-4.
+For example, you can start with the basic four-beat rhythm, for which you can tap four beats over and over with your foot and make the beat of 1 the hardest:1-2-3-4,1-2-3-4, 1-2-3-4.

 You have to practice similar kinds of exercises which will help you to understand the sense of rhythm.